guibaraujo/ndn4ivc/README.md

 ## **NDN4IVC**
-> It is an open-source framework for running Vehicular Named-Data Networking (V-NDN) simulations in more realistic road traffic mobility scenarios.
+> It is an open-source framework for running Vehicular Named-Data Networking (VNDN) simulations in more realistic road traffic mobility scenarios.

 > NDN4IVC is based on simulators: [Ns-3](https://www.nsnam.org/)|[ndnSIM](https://ndnsim.net), an open-source discrete-event network simulator, and [SUMO](https://www.eclipse.org/sumo/) (Simulation of Urban MObility), a microscopic and continuous multi-modal traffic simulation.

-> The framework permits a bidirectional communication between ns3|ndnSIM, and SUMO to evaluate better applications, services, and improved IVC (inter-vehicle communication) analysis for ITS (Intelligent Transportation System)/VNDN context.
+> The framework permits a bidirectional communication between ns3|ndnSIM, and it aims to encourage the development of NDN-based vehicular applications through the best built-in features of both traditional VANET simulators and the NDN stack within ndnSIM.
+So, the main contributions are as follows:

+>> It introduces a simulation environment for NDN-based VANET applications;

+>> Highlight the need for more realistic VANET simulation, with more real-time data from the whole vehicular environment, to assist different vehicular applications and also be used to improve protocols in NDN's layer 3;

+>> NDN4IVC code demonstrates how to simulate quickly classic vehicular applications using different NDN's properties.

 <img align="center" src="https://github.com/guibaraujo/ndn4ivc/blob/main/doc/images/logo.png" width="auto" height="auto">